Spanish

 Curriculum Intent

-At Sunbury Manor our vision for all learners of Spanish is that they gain a greater understanding of the world including tolerance, curiosity and celebration of other cultures, not just those from the Spanish speaking countries.
+At Sunbury Manor our vision for all learners of MFL is that they gain a greater understanding of the world including tolerance, curiosity and celebration of other cultures, not just those from the target language countries.
 This links with the wider school ethos of nurturing well rounded individuals.

-We aim equip our students with confidence and desire to explore the Spanish language and to be able to communicate with millions of people globally.
-Spanish is the second most widely spoken language in the world and it is useful both for leisure and business reasons, whilst also enhancing and building on many skills that are transferable across other school subjects.
-In particular, it is well known that learning a second language not only supports English development but also improves listening and presenting skills, among others.
-In addition, students who succeed in Spanish are more employable and have better chances of gaining entry to university.
+We aim to equip our students with confidence and desire to explore the target language and to be able to communicate with millions of people globally.
+Speaking another language other than one’s own is useful, both for leisure and business reasons, whilst also enhancing and building on many skills that are transferable across other school subjects.
+In particular, it is well known that learning a second language not only supports English development but also improves listening and presentation skills, among others.
+In addition, students who succeed in MFL are more employable and have better chances of gaining entry to university.

-Students at Sunbury Manor study Spanish twice a week in KS3 and 3 times a week in KS4.
-In lessons we use a variety of games, IT resources and interactive projects, authentic material from Spanish speaking countries and cultural experiences.
+Students at Sunbury Manor study French (recently re-introduced in Yr7) and Spanish.
+At KS3, French and Spanish are rotated and taught, three times a week, in Yr7.
+Currently, Yrs 8 and 9 study Spanish only, and this is taught twice a week in both years.
+Similarly, Spanish is the only language currently being taught at KS4; five times per fortnight in Yr10 and three times a week in Yr11.
+In lessons we use a variety of games, IT resources and interactive projects, authentic material from the target language countries and cultural experiences.
 These bring our lessons to life and make the learning of the four key skills (listening, reading, speaking, writing) fun, engaging and accessible.
-Spanish, like any other language, is a combination of topic vocabulary and grammar.
-We introduce progressively more challenging grammar concepts as the students progress through the school and do this through relevant topic areas such as food, fashion, school, holidays and future careers.
-In key stage 4 we develop this further and examine themes in more depth, debating such things as the environment and issues that affect young people.
+Learning a foreign language requires a combination of phonics, vocabulary and grammar.
+We introduce and progressively build on these throughout the students’ learning journey and through relevant topic areas such as identity, leisure, food, fashion, the environment, school, holidays and future careers.
+At key stage 4 we develop this further and examine themes in more depth, delving deeper into topical issues such as our planet, social problems and issues that affect young people.

 When students discover that they can communicate in another language outside the classroom, they go from strength to strength and are motivated to learn more.
-This is why we strive to provide as many real life and enrichment opportunities to put what they have learnt into practice.
-This includes experiences such as ‘Apprentice’ style workshops, food tasting and university days among others.
-We host Spanish students for 3 weeks in the autumn term, giving the Sunbury Manor community the chance to not only practise their language but to forge long lasting international friendships.
+This is why we strive to provide as many real life and enrichment opportunities as possible to put what they have learnt into practice.
+This includes experiences such as vlogging style tasks, food tasting and university days among others.
+When we are able to we bring the target language to the students and in this guise have hosted Spanish students for 3 weeks in the autumn term, giving the Sunbury Manor community the chance to not only practise their language but to forge long-lasting international friendships.
 The highlight of the year is our residential trip to Spain, most recently to a water sports activity centre, where the students are fully immersed in a completely Spanish environment.

-In the department we are fortunate to have 4 large, modern classrooms in the newest building in the school, all equipped with the latest smart screen technology.
-In turn, we have 4 well-qualified, enthusiastic and dedicated Spanish specialists who go the extra mile for the students every day.
+In the department we are fortunate to have four large, modern classrooms all equipped with the latest smart screen technology and well-qualified, enthusiastic and dedicated MFL specialists who go the extra mile for the students, every day.

 Curriculum Overview